© MEISSEN, ELLEN TUERKE

 At a glance

-The exhibition also explores the identity-forming role of the world-renowned manufactory from the perspective of citizens in East and West, where a large proportion of Meissen porcelain was exported in exchange for foreign currency.
+The exhibition also examines the identity-forming role of the world-renowned manufactory from the perspective of citizens in East and West, where a large proportion of Meissen porcelain was exported in exchange for foreign currency.
 What remained in the home country and what significance did Meissen have in everyday life and collective memory on both sides of the Wall?
 Artistically sophisticated photo series from the 1950s and late 1980s, as well as interviews with contemporary witnesses, tell of everyday working life in Europe's largest porcelain manufactory.

 More events